14phin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a scritp that writes into the file ls_cwd_content the results of the command ls -la. if the file ls_cwd_content already exists, it should be overwritten, if the file ls_cwd_content does not exist, create it
+a script that duplicates the last line of the file iacta in the working directory